-Gravel slope stabilization and other mulch ground cover material shall not be placed on steep slopes near the trail.
-When mulch is used, a minimum two-foot wide shoulder next to the trail's edge should be keep free of this material.
-Uncontained mulch on a steep slope will migrate onto the trail creating a hazard for trail users (Figure 12).
-In locations where mulch has spilled onto the trail, the ground cover material should be replaced with a more stable material, the side slope near the trail re-graded to prevent material from spilling onto the trail or more frequent maintenance be performed at these locations to keep the trail free of debris.
+Trails being enhanced via public landscape projects within the right-of-way shall take care that landscape amenities such as gravel slope stabilization and other mulch ground cover material not be placed on steep slopes near the trail.
+When landscape ground cover material is used a minimum two-foot wide shoulder next to the trail's edge should be keep free of this material.
+Uncontained ground cover on a steep slope will migrate onto the trail creating a hazard for trail users (Figure 12).
+In locations that have experienced ground cover spilling onto the trail, the ground cover material should be replaced with a more stable material, the side slope near the trail re-graded to prevent material from spilling onto the trail or more frequent maintenance be performed at these locations to keep the trail free of debris.